ykankaya/pvimport/README.md

 - `-i web01`

-This parameter specifies the identifier under which the virtual machine will be visible from **Proxmox VE** (it is recommended to create a virtual machine first).
-This parameter is also very important from the standpoint of the `--sync` option, which syncs prepared disks with existing ones (after creating vm from **Proxmox VE**):
+This parameter specifies the identifier under which the virtual machine will be visible from **Proxmox VE** (it is recommended to create a virtual machine first):

 - `-p 205`